abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/nginx/deploy.md

 ```console
 http://<your-vm-public-ip>/
 ```
-You should see the NGINX welcome page confirming a successful deployment.
+You should see the Nginx page confirming a successful installation of Nginx.
 ![nginx](./nginx-browser.png)

 Nginx installation is complete.
 You can now proceed with the baseline testing.